 Important: Results use the Mifflin-St Jeor equation and are for informational purposes only.
 They do not replace professional medical or nutritional advice.
 Consult a doctor or registered dietitian before starting any diet or exercise program.

 The Mifflin-St Jeor equation is widely considered the most accurate BMR formula for the general population, outperforming the older Harris-Benedict equation in multiple studies.
+Read our detailed guide on the Mifflin-St Jeor equation and how it calculates BMR to understand the science behind this calculator.
 By factoring in your age, weight, height, gender, and activity level, our calculator provides an estimate you can trust as a starting point for your fitness journey.
 Use the results alongside our BMI calculator and daily protein calculator for a complete picture of your nutritional needs.

 Using this calorie calculator is simple.
 Follow these steps to get your personalized daily calorie estimate:

-For a 30-year-old female weighing 65 kg, standing 160 cm tall, with a moderately active lifestyle:
+For a 30-year-old female weighing 65 kg, standing 160 cm tall, with a moderately active lifestyle (exercises 3–5 days per week):

 To lose weight, create a 500-calorie daily deficit below your maintenance level for about 1 pound of weight loss per week.
 Most women need 1,200–1,500 calories and men need 1,500–1,800 for safe weight loss.
 Our calculator estimates your maintenance calories first.